Lou Jacobs: Retirement and later life

 In 1988, after 64 years, Lou Jacobs finally retired from the Circus, but continued teaching at the Clown College.
-On April 23, 1989, he was one of the first six clowns to be inducted into the recently formed Clown Hall of Fame in Delavan, Wisconsin.
+On April 23, 1989, he was one of the first six clowns to be inducted into the recently formed Clown Hall of Fame in Baraboo, Wisconsin.
 His fellow inductees were: Felix Adler, Otto Griebling, Emmett Kelly, Mark Anthony, and Red Skelton.
-On September 13, 1992, Lou Jacobs died at age 89.
-He died peacefully in his sleep in Sarasota, Florida.
-Funeral services were held four days later at Sarasota’a First United Methodist Church.
+On September 13, 1992, Lou Jacobs died at age 89 peacefully in his sleep in Sarasota, Florida.
+Funeral services were held four days later at Sarasota’s First United Methodist Church.
 The church was packed with circus people from all over the country.
-Everyone from riggers to ringmasters came to pay their respects to the Master Clown.

-Of all the accomplishments Jacobs made during his circus career, his most significant accomplishment was his family.
 He married Jean Rockwell, a fashion model and an aerialist in 1953.
 They had two daughters who became accomplished circus stars in their own right.
 Lou Ann and Dolly Jean performed as show girls with RB&B&B Circus and Billy Lee's Sarasota Sailor Circus.
 Lou Ann trained elephants with Tommy Hanneford's Royal Hanneford Productions.
-She is married to animal trainer George Barreda, and they have a daughter named Julia.
-Dolly is an aerialist and the undisputed “queen” of the Roman Rings.
-She was also her Dad's fishing partner.

-P. T. Barnum referred to clowns as the pegs of the circus.
-Irvin Feld said that clowns are as important to the life of a circus as bread is to the life of man.
-There is no question that Jacobs was a very big peg.
-In addition to being a peg, he could also be described as a bridge.
-Jacobs was a part of the old circus when it was under the Big Top and has been billed in the same program with Emmett Kelly, Otto Griebling, and many other circus greats.
-He played a vital role in helping the circus make its transition to the modern era.
-He perfected the art of clowning and helped preserve it by teaching the next generation.
-Lou Jacobs is one of many people who have made a significant contribution in the preservation of the Circus in the 20th century.
-Because of that, the Circus will be around for children of all ages well into the 21st century.